Distinguished Early Career Grant

 Award: The award will provide the Scholar, for two consecutive years, with three course releases during the academic year.

-Application Process: Competition for these awards is significant, and because of the nature of the award, applicants must be able to demonstrate a distinguished past record of scholarly work as well as a carefully thought-out plan of scholarly activity for the next two years.
-Applicants are encouraged to contact the staff of the Center to discuss their projects prior to submitting an application.
+Application Process: Competition for these awards is significant, and because of the nature of the award, applicants must be able to demonstrate a distinguished past record of scholarly work as well as a carefully thought-out plan of scholarly activity for the award's two years.
+Applicants are encouraged to contact Center staff to discuss their projects prior to submitting an application.
 Application materials include a proposal narrative, three to five representative examples of recent scholarly work, a Curriculum Vitae, and a list of three to five potential external reviewers in your field, with whom you have no close personal or professional relationship.
 The scholarly work samples must be in digital form to allow for easier distribution of the work to internal and external reviewers.
 Refer to the application instructions for full description of the requirements of the application itself.
 The applicant must fill out the top portion of the Chair/Dean Letter of Approval document and send it to the Chair/Dean for completion and submission to the Faculty Development Center.

 - The application clearly demonstrates the applicant’s distinguished past record of accomplishment.